BornToDoStuff/BornToDoStuff.github.io/_posts/wondrous/A-C/2018-12-31-circlet-of-the-tide.md

   - Special Casting
   - Deity
   - Divine
 commission: true
 commissioner: Kuma
 item_co_creator:
 item_updated:
 last_modified_at:
 ---

-This crystal circlet is a deep aqua crested with white and in its center is set a gold symbol of Umberlee.
+This crystal circlet is a deep aqua crested with white and in its center is set a gold symbol.
 When you attune to this item 6 spheres of water, each 3 feet across, manifest as if drawing the water from the air itself before shrinking to the size of a fist and orbiting your head.
 This item has 6 charges, represented by the orbs of water, and regains all expended charges at dawn.